Bombus vandykei

 Seasonality

-Active from early spring through late fall, with peak activity during summer months. emerge from in early spring to establish colonies. are present throughout the growing season.
+Active from early spring through late fall, with peak activity during summer months.
+Queens emerge from hibernation in early spring to establish colonies. are present throughout the growing season.
 Males and new queens are produced in late summer and fall, with mating occurring before queens enter hibernation.

 Diet